vanshtibrewal/dinov2-ssl-finetuning/README.md

 This is a slightly adapted version of the DINOv2 github repository [`Paper`](https://arxiv.org/abs/2304.07193), which was used to finetune DINOv2 with histopathological data.
+For the finetuning, the datasets TCGA and NCT-CRC-100K were used.

 # DINOv2: finetuning